Hurricane season starts June 1st

-Don’t wait for a storm to develop or for an evacuation to be called; now is the time to prepare for a potential disaster.
-Here are a few things you can do for your pet now to prepare:
+Don’t wait for a storm to develop or for an evacuation to be called–NOW is the time to prepare for a potential disaster.
+Here are a few things you can do for your pet now so you;re ready:

 1. Identify your pet.

 All pets should wear collars with tags that includes up-to-date information including your pet’s name, your telephone number, and any urgent medical needs.
 Your pet’s carrier should also be clearly labeled with this information.